GitHub App

 Supported file formats

-The GitHub App supports all SimpleLocalize file formats:
+The GitHub App supports all SimpleLocalize file formats, including but not limited to:

 • single-language-json - JSON with translations for one language